lhadjchikh/land-and-bay-stewards/README.md

 This project demonstrates the power of human-AI collaboration in modern software development.
 The codebase, infrastructure, and documentation were developed through a collaborative process utilizing:

-- [Claude](https://claude.ai/) by Anthropic - for code generation and documentation
+- [Claude](https://claude.ai/) by Anthropic and [Codex](https://openai.com/codex/) by OpenAI - for code generation, documentation, and troubleshooting
-- [GitHub Copilot](https://github.com/features/copilot) - for automated code reviews
+- [GitHub Copilot](https://github.com/features/copilot) - for code snippets and automated code reviews
 - Human expertise in system design, testing, and deployment strategies

 We believe in transparency about our development process and the tools that help us build better software.